Kitchen Sink Cookies made with potato chips, pretzels, and chocolate chips are the ultimate sweet and salty treat!

 - Add in the potato chips, pretzels, and chocolate chips; mix until just combined.

 - Using a tablespoon sized cookie scoop, form balls of dough.
-Transfer them to the cookie sheets at least 2 inches apart; press down on them slightly.
+Transfer them to the cookie sheets 2 inches apart; press down on them slightly.
 Sprinkle with a bit of sea salt.

 - Bake in the preheated oven for about 9 minutes, rotating pans halfway through (don’t over-bake!)